bluenote-1577/local-kmer-selection-results/README.md

 # Comparing .sam outputs for minimizers and open syncmers

-`analyze_sam_reads.py` and `plot_chain_scores.py` and used to analyze sam files.
-These are used to analyze the output from minimap2 for comparing open syncmers against minimizers.
 Given two sam files `output_using_syncmers.sam` and `output_using_minimizers.sam` that contain the same reads and same reference, we analyze them using these scripts.

 `analyze_sam_reads.py output_using_syncmers.sam output_using_minimizers.sam` tells the user how many unmapped reads are successfully mapped by each of the methods.